Popular New York Appliance Rebate Program Ends After Just Five Days

-A mere five days after launching, a New York state program encouraging residents to purchase energy-efficiency appliances that could help them save money on monthly electric bills has ended.
+A mere five days after launching, a New York state program encouraging residents to purchase energy-efficiency appliances that could help them reduce monthly electric bill expenses has ended.

 Applicants can check their status at www.nysappliancerebates.com or by calling 877.NY.SMART (877.697.6278).

 Energy-Efficient Appliance Funds Exhausted After Only Five Days, The Buffalo News, Sept.
 8, 2011.